 school band, choral, or elementary music program.

-A minimum GPA of 2.5 is required for graduation with the B.M. degree.
+A minimum GPA of 2.5 is required for graduation with the B.M. degree with a concentration in Performance.